 If you want to install a piece of software that is not available in the repository or you wish to install another version, you can always install it manually onto your account.

 It is important to keep in mind that ULYSSIS will not support manually installed software, and that you are fully responsible for the security of this software.
 You are free to ask us questions, but we will most probably not help you.
 If you do require a manual installation of specific software, we expect you to be capable of maintaining it as well.

 The way you install your software differs depending on the software.
 You could be using tools such as pip, gem or npm to install to a directory in your home folder, you could be using a virtual environment, or you could be compiling your own binary.
 We suggest you look at the documentation of the software you're using very thoroughly, and make sure you are comfortable with what you are doing and aware of your responsibilities.

 After installing your software locally onto your account, you will probably want to add an alias in your dotfiles (for example .profile or .bashrc) to make using your manually installed version easier.
+You can look at the second step in Installing packages#Composer for an example on how to make a program accessible everywhere.
 In case you are using your piece of software for a web service, you will want to make sure you edit your fastcgi script or any other involved scripts to use your binary by changing the path or hardcoding the location.

 We do not offer Node.js by default because we can't give you the most recent release.
 But you can use nvm (Node Version Manager) which installs the required version for you.
 The installation should be straightforward and a guide can be found here.

 We do not provide a global installation of Composer to our users because of different version requirements set by different applications which are not compatible with our setup.
 If you want to run Composer, you can do a manual install of it.

 First, log in on SSH and then follow these steps to install Composer:

 - Follow the manual steps from "Command-line installation" to "php.ini" (the white code block).